Jshigoodies/PyOsuToMp3/README.md

-!!!!!make sure you back up the list of songs in the osu folder!!!!!
+Make sure you back up the list of songs in the osu folder!!!!!
 Just in case sh*t goes wrong